 - 1 large egg, lightly beaten

-- 1/4 C unsalted butter, melted (plus more for coating tin)
+- 1/4 cup unsalted butter, melted, plus more for coating tin

-In a large bowl, combine the flour, cornmeal, baking powder, baking soda, salt, and red pepper flakes.
+- In a large bowl, combine flour, cornmeal, sugar, baking powder, baking soda, salt, and red pepper flakes.

-Then, in a separate bowl, whisk together the buttermilk, egg, and melted butter.
+- In a separate medium bowl, whisk together the buttermilk, egg, and melted butter.

-Mix the wet ingredients into the dry ingredients, until just combined.
-Then fold in the corn and basil, making sure they’re spread throughout the batter.
+- Pour the wet ingredients into the bowl with the dry ingredients, and mix until just combined.
+Fold in the corn and basil, making sure they’re spread throughout the batter.

-Scoop about 1/3 C of batter in prepared tin, filling about 3/4 of the way.
+- Scoop about 1/3 cup of batter into each cavity of prepared muffin tin, filling each about 3/4 of the way.